christopheracurrie/christopheracurrie.github.io/mignight-glass.md

 And we've had our little talk;
 A talk that will end
 With "Good night,"
 With "Good bye" understood

-Strange to saying "Good night".
+Strange to be saying "Good night".
 With "Good bye" understood;
 Strange to be saying "Good" anything
 When I feel the way I do